falconry/falcon/README.rst

     <p>
     <a href="https://www.pnk.sh/python-falcon" target="_blank"><img src="https://falconframework.org/img/sponsors/paris.svg" height="20" alt="Paris Kejser"></a>
     </p>

+..
+Patron list ends here (see the comment above this section).

 Has Falcon helped you make an awesome app?
 Show your support today with a one-time donation or by becoming a patron.
 Supporters get cool gear, an opportunity to promote their brand to Python developers, and prioritized support.